TheStig294/100-more-randomats-pack-2/README.md

 All innocents are deputies, all traitors are impersonators!\
 \
 _ttt_randomat_deputies_ - Default: 1 - Whether this randomat is enabled

+## Paranoia

+Secret event.\
+Lets spectators play horror sounds on living players.
+There are 2 cooldowns for playing a sound: one for the spectator, and one for the living player (So they don't continually hear sounds).\
+Only the spectator and player they are spectating hear the sound.
+The sounds are the same ones as the horror randomat uses.\
+\
+_ttt_randomat_paranoia_ - Default: 1 - Whether this randomat is enabled
+_randomat_paranoia_spectator_charge_time_ - Default: 30 - Seconds until a spectator can play a sound again _randomat_paranoia_spectator_sound_cooldown_ - Default: 30 - Seconds until someone can hear a spectator sound again

 ## Prop Hunt (Yogscast intro)